McNinja/sqp.dog/index.markdown

 Current Litter - Born 04/26/2023
 </h1>

 These little bundles of cuteness were born on 26 April 2023.
-We currently have 4 girls and one boy looking for a new and loving home.
+We currently have 4 girls and 1 boy looking for a new and loving home.

 ## Zues
 Male - Wooly Coat - Double Blue Eyes